Primary Stylistic Influences:

 - For that matter, there's also Don Campan's childish, poorly-written, and openly homophobic attack email to a metal journalist who jokingly referred to Waking the Cadaver as "wigger slam", which was later put up for the viewing pleasure of the internet and was soon followed by the revelation that Don sold Amway products and used his MySpace page to extol the virtues of said multi-level marketing scheme.

-- Old Shame: Lots of bands who started out as deathcore before switching to death metal tend to be embarrassed about their earlier days, with Job for a Cowboy being one of the most prominent examples; while they still play their early material live, which is even considered as the genre's Magnum Opus, it's less because they want to and more because people have come to expect it.
+- Old Shame: Lots of bands who started out as deathcore before switching to death metal tend to be embarrassed about their earlier days, with Job for a Cowboy being one of the most prominent examples; while they still play their early material live, it's less because they want to and more because people have come to expect it.

 - Pretty Fly for a White Guy: Many of the more hardcore-oriented acts tend to be very wigger-ish from both a lyrical and aesthetic standpoint; Despised Icon parodied this with "MVP", which is ironic because they were one of the worst offenders.